British MPs vote overwhelmingly to reject Brexit deal

 Sammy Wilson, Brexit spokesman with Northern Ireland's Democratic Unionist Party, upon which May relies for her parliamentary majority, told the BBC his party would not be forced into backing the deal by fears over the border.

-Opposition Labour leader Jeremy Corbyn has said May must call an election if she loses on Tuesday and has threatened to hold a confidence vote in her government if she does not.

-In the event of a defeat, the government must set out what happens next by Monday.
+The government must set out what happens next by Monday, if - as is expected - it survives the no-confidence vote.

 Speculation is growing on both sides of the Channel that May could ask to delay Brexit.